hth313/OS4/doc/idioms.rst

 a flag (as in the HP-IL module).

 The main advantage of the return to different locations idiom is that it saves an instruction on each call site.
+It often simplifies the routine returning the error result as well.

 A disadvantage is that you need to act on the condition immediately.
 Another problem is that you cannot use the ``C[6:3]`` field to carry